ajthor/rpi-cluster-docker/README.md

 - [Swarm](https://github.com/ajthor/rpi-cluster-docker/wiki/Swarm)

+##
 ---

 # Contribute

 If you would like to contribute to this project, please fork and pull request.
 I'm happy to support any contributions to this project.

+---

+# Future

+Some things that I would like to see in the future.

+- Build local Docker images from scratch, to ensure they work on the local ARM architecture.
+- Create a custom repository image, instead of using the ones from scaleway/hypriot.